MrB-Can/anomalator/documentation/anomaly_generator_descriptions.md

 ---

 These descriptions provide guidance for creating anomaly generators to simulate and inject various anomalies into datasets.
-By following the instructions for each anomaly, a generative AI can be trained to create anomaly generators that facilitate data quality testing and analysis of system behavior under anomalous conditions.
+By following the instructions for each anomaly, we can create anomaly generators that facilitate data quality testing and analysis of system behavior under anomalous conditions.

 # Additional Anomalies List